americocunhajr/EPIDEMIC/README.md

 <img src="logo/EPIDEMIC_Logo.png" width="50%">

-**EPIDEMIC** is an easy to run educational Matlab code for epidemiological analysis, which offers functionalities for modeling, monitoring and forecasting.
+**EPIDEMIC** is an easy to run educational Matlab code for epidemiological analysis, which offers functionalities for modeling an epidemic, monitoring its progress and forecasting the underling numbers of interest.
 The package consists of three modules:
-- **Compartmental models:** dynamical systems that emulate the behavior of homogeneous populations in an epidemic;
+- **Modeling:** use compoartimenal dynamic models to emulate the behavior of a homogeneous population during an epidemic;
-- **Forecasting models:** statistical regressors for making short-term predictions based on epidemic data;
+- **Trends:** use several types of trend graphs to analyze the dynamic behavior and the rate of progress of an epidemic;
-- **Trend models:** trend graphs that analyze the dynamic behavior of the epidemic in a certain type of "phase space".
+- **Forecast:** use statistical regressors to make short-term predictions based on epidemic data.

 This package includes the following file: